automadcms/automad-prism-themes/README.md

 A gallery with screenshots of all included themes can be found [here](https://automadcms.github.io/automad-prism-themes).

+## Light & Dark Mode Combos

+This collection also comes with a couple of [theme combos](https://automadcms.github.io/automad-prism-themes) that support toggling light and dark mode out of the box.
+These combos come in two flavors — one light and one dark color scheme.

 ## How to use a Theme

 To use one of the themes, just include the theme's CSS file in your page.
+Theme files can be directly loaded from [CDN](https://unpkg.com/browse/automad-prism-themes@latest/dist/) or included locally.
 Example:

 ```html
 <!doctype html>